|If this formula is not unified correctly please contact us.|

 |COLE - Co-efficient of Linear Expansion||20-1000C: 44 X 10-4|

 |PCE - Pyrometric Cone Equivalent||34-35, 1750-1770C|

 Molochite is a pure white made-made granular material.
 The granules are hard and refractory.
-It is made by firing raw low-iron kaolin to very high temperatures to bring about maximum conversion of the clay crystal to crystalline mullite (usually 95%+).
+It is made by firing raw low-iron kaolin to very high temperatures (about 1500C) to bring about maximum conversion of the clay crystal to crystalline mullite (usually 95%+).
 The latter has high mechanical stability and resistance to thermal shock.
 Any free SiO2 present become amorphous silica glass rather than crystalline quartz.
 The result is a material of very low thermal expansion.